mccombspj/kurumastories/content/toyota/sports-800/MF-RT-Toyota-Sports-800-1965.md

 The maximum steering force for turning the wheel at a standstill was 14 to 15kg, which is similar to other recent sports cars.
 We conducted the free-release stability tests up to a maximum of 110km/h, and I thought it was quite stable.

 <b>Hirao:</b> This is all fine if you're just enjoying sporty driving around town, but if you want to enter a race, the steering force will become an issue.
 If you make the steering gear ratio smaller, it will become heavier and rigidity will increase as well.
-I think the car could be improved by adjusting that.
+I think the car would be improved by adjusting that.

 <b><u>High-Speed Brakes with Heavy Front Wheel Load</b></u>

 <b>Magazine:</b> Next, let's please see the results of the Ship Research Institute's tests.

 <b>Ishikawa:</b> The official weight is 580kg, but with the spare tire and tools it came to 596kg.
 Weight distribution is 316kg, or 53%, at the front, and 280kg, or 47% at the rear.
 With two people on board, it's roughly 50/50%.
 The footprint area is 5.24 square meters, which is a small cc displacement, but in terms of area it's wider than an Austin Healey and narrower than a Triumph TR4.
 The weight per unit area is 110kg, which is a smaller value that you'll find on any Japanese or European car.
-I think this confirms how serious the focus was on weight reduction.
+I think this confirms how serious the focus on weight reduction was.

 Next, when we looked at the alignment with a side slip tester, there was almost no change in the front and rear wheels whether one or two people were on board.
 The front wheels have quite large camber and toe-in, in reverse they show toe-out but the balance is good in the forward direction.
 The rear wheels are slightly toe-out.